lingtalfi/SafeUploader/README.md

 ============================

-- conf
+- `conf`
-    - profiles, array of profileId => profile, each profile having the following structure
+    - `profiles`, array of profileId => profile, each profile having the following structure
-        - ?moveHandler: callback ( SafeUploader $uploader, array $verifiedPhpFile, array $payload ) You can handle the moving of the file with a custom callback.
+        - `?moveHandler`: callback ( SafeUploader $uploader, array $verifiedPhpFile, array $payload ) You can handle the moving of the file with a custom callback.
             If you use this technique, then the following properties become obsolete:
             - dir
             - file
             - thumbs

-            Note that you can/should use the setRealUrl method of the SafeUploader instance, and return directly the real url expected by the js handler.
+        Note that you can/should use the `setRealUrl` method of the SafeUploader instance, and return directly the real url expected by the js handler.
         This is the new way of doing things.
 It has the benefit that you can execute some action like inserting the url in the database, plus you have more control on the path (the default tag system doesn't provide a natural mechanism for handling hashed paths for instance like /1/5/8/3/product.png).
         Call setUrl from your moveHandler when you are ready...

             Note: when the moveHandler callback is executed, all checks defined in your profile have been verified first, so you can safely upload the file without re-checking for file errors.

-        - ?dir: string=/tmp/SafeUploader
+        - `?dir`: string=/tmp/SafeUploader

             The dir in which the uploaded file should be put.
             You can pass some data (called payload in this planet) using $_GET along with the file upload, and use those data as tags (wrapped with curly brackets).
             For instance, if you pass id=5, you can use the tag "{id}" in your dir path (i.e. /tmp/mypath/{id}).

-        - ?file: string=null,
+        - `?file`: string=null,

             If null, will look for the "_file" value in the payload.
             If not defined, then the natural file name will be used.

             If string, will define the file name (it must not be empty).
             It can use tags, like for dir (source for tags is the payload).
             Note that if you use the uploadPhpFile method, the natural name of the file ($_FILES[myfile][name]) will be automatically added as "_file" in the payload.

-        - ?thumbs: array=[]
+        - `?thumbs`: array=[]

             Thumbs only applies if isImage is true.
             It allows you to make copies of the original uploaded image.
             The thumbs are usually smaller than the original, but they could be greater too, depending on the image library installed on your system.

             Each item of thumbs is a thumbItem, which has the following structure:
-                     - ?maxWidth, if set this will be the maximum width of the image
+             - `?maxWidth`, if set this will be the maximum width of the image
-                     - ?maxHeight, if set this will be the maximum height of the image
+             - `?maxHeight`, if set this will be the maximum height of the image
-                     - ?preserveRatio=true, boolean.
+             - `?preserveRatio`=true, boolean.
 If set to false AND both maxWitdth and maxHeight are defined, then maxWidth and maxHeight will actually be the exact width and height of the thumb, it might distort the image.
              - ...more to come later probably (a naming function would be welcome...)

-        - ?isImage: bool=false
+        - `?isImage`: bool=false

             If set and true, will apply special image specific security restrictions to the uploaded file (i.e. the image will be regenerated to ensure it does not contain a trojan horse).

-        - ?maxSize: string|false=2M
+        - `?maxSize`: string|false=2M

             If false, no maxSize checking will be done The maximum size of the uploaded file.
             The following filesize units can be used (case does NOT matter):

             - b: bytes
             - o: octet, alias for bytes
             - k: kilo bytes
             - kb: alias for kilo bytes
             - ko: alias for kilo bytes
             - m: mega bytes
             - mb: alias for mega bytes
             - mo: alias for mega bytes

-        - ?returnType: string|null
+        - `?returnType`: string|null
             Controls the return of the ajax service.
             This is optional.
             the default value is null, which has the same effect as "path".
             Possible values are the following:
             - path: the file path will be returned
             - url: the url will be returned

 Playground for SafeUploader
 =============================